apoapse1/scenicroute.github.io/_Somnium/1_Installation.md

 Community](https://discord.com/invite/nAQWr4VmG6).

 **4.2.** When Wabbajack finishes successfully, navigate to the Somnium installation folder.

+**DELETE Credits.txt IF IT EXISTS ALREADY**

 Inside, you should see a file named `Somnium.exe` or `Somnium Launcher.exe`, depending on your installed version of Somnium.
 Run it and a new window will pop up.
 Select `Install Somnium`, click Accept and allow the launcher to finish the final steps of Somnium installation.

 **IMPORTANT**.
 During the final installation process, a fullscreen window will appear asking you to choose the appropriate in-game brightness by following a specific set of instructions. **DO NOT** skip this step or back out of it, it is essential for the optimum Somnium experience.

+**IMPORTANT**.
+If the above popup did not happen and the launcher gives you three options for Settings, Launch, or Quit, navigate to Settings and make sure to
+1. RESOLUTION AT THE TOP IS CORRECT
+2. Calibrate Brightness at the bottom
+3. Apply

-*If the launcher UI is completely unusable, refer to [Manual Workarounds](#Manual)
+*If the launcher UI is completely broken (unlikely), refer to [Manual Workarounds](#Manual)

 **4.3.** Once this process has completed, paths to `Gameplay Options` and `Graphics Options` will appear that will allow you to further customize